-2Annual grab samples shall be taken during wet weather within the first 30 minutes of discharge from a storm event that is greater than 0.1 inch of rainfall in a 24-hour period and at least 72 hours from the previously measurable (greater than 0.1 inch of rainfall in a 24-hour period) storm event; if this is not feasible, it may be taken within the first hour of discharge and noted on the Discharge Monitoring Report.
+1Two samples per month shall be taken during wet weather and analyzed for TSS and Oil & Grease.
+Wet weather samples must be collected during the first 30 minutes from discharges resulting from a storm event that is greater than 0.1 inch of rainfall in a 24-hour period and at least 72 hours from the previously measurable (greater than 0.1 inch of rainfall in a 24-hour period) storm event.
+If this is not feasible, wet weather samples may be taken within the first hour of discharge and noted on the Discharge Monitoring Report.